OpenDreamKit/OpenDreamKit/Needs.rst

   that can be replaced by that provided by the operating system
 - Python 3

-Adding semantic to handles to objects stored in other systems (adapter infrastructure to propagate category/ontologies information)

 Analysis with large data in computational physics

 Steve: